-If you develop dementia you are very likely to lose the ability to make decisions about your health in the later stages.
+If you are living with dementia, you are very likely to lose the ability to make decisions about your health in the later stages.
 As the future is uncertain, you could name someone close to you (called a 'key person') who, after talking to healthcare professionals and carers, can agree that you can no longer make your own decisions about your health.
 The person you choose will not be able to make formal decisions about your care or the treatment you receive, they will simply be part of the discussion with your healthcare professionals and carers.

 If you would like more information on this condition, please go to the Dementia section on this website.